sourcegraph/scip-java/scip-snapshots/README.md

 version-specific cases when a fixture needs newer language features, for example `cases/java/release-17`, `cases/java/release-21`, or `cases/kotlin/kotlin-2.2`.

-Run `sbt scipSnapshots/test` to compare goldens and `sbt scipSnapshots/run` to regenerate them.
+Run `gradle :scip-snapshots:test` to compare goldens and `gradle :scip-snapshots:saveSnapshots` to regenerate them.